 I recently had the opportunity to study the anatomy of the feet with Annie Carpenter at Yoga Journal LIVE!
 Colorado in Estes Park.
-(Get tickets for this year's event on Sept.
-22-25.)
+(Get tickets for the next New York City yoga event on April 19-22, 2018.)
 The full-day workshop was rich in information and detail, and one concept stood out clearly: the human foot is an incredibly complex and sophisticated piece of design.

 The Functional Design of the Foot